The Shapley Value of Tuples in Query Answering: Complexity Results

+\paragraph*{Approximation for Aggregate Queries} \revtwo{The Chernoff-Hoeffding bound applies to the additive approximation of any function with a ``bounded domain,'' that is, where the gap between the maximal and minimal value is polynomial in the size of the input.
+Hence, we immediately conclude that there is an additive FPRAS for $\qcnt$.
+We also get an additive FPRAS for sum, average, median (or any quantile), min and max in the case where the values are from a bounded domain.}

+What about multiplicative approximation for aggregate queries?
 Interestingly, Corollary~\ref{cor:fpras} generalizes to a multiplicative FPRAS for summation (including counting) over CQs.
 By combining Corollary~\ref{cor:fpras} with Equation~\eqref{eq:additive-sum}, we immediately obtain a multiplicative FPRAS for $\shapley(D,\qsum\angs{\varphi}[q],f)$, in the case where all the features $\varphi(\tup a)$ in the summation have the same sign (i.e., they are either all negative or all non-negative).
 In particular, there is a multiplicative FPRAS for $\shapley(D,\qcnt[q],f)$.

 \begin{cor} For every fixed CQ $q$, $\shapley(D,\qsum\angs{\varphi}[q],f)$ has a multiplicative FPRAS if either $\varphi(\tup a)\geq 0$ for all $\tup a\in q(D)$ or $\varphi(\tup a)\leq 0$ for all $\tup a\in q(D)$. \end{cor}